back to blog

 Introduction

-Australia's construction and trades sector continues to thrive, but the complexity of tax rules often catches tradies off guard.
-One of the most valuable tax concessions available to small and medium-sized building businesses is the instant asset write-off, yet many tradies are still unaware of how it works or when they need to act to capture the benefit.
+Australia's construction and trades sector remains busy, but the tax rules catch many tradies off guard.
+The instant asset write-off is one of the most valuable concessions available to small building businesses, yet many operators are still unsure how it works or when they need to act to capture the benefit.

+This guide explains the $20,000 threshold for 2025-26, which assets qualify, how to calculate the benefit for vehicles, and the timing decisions to make before 30 June 2026, updated for the Budget announcement.
 Our builders and tradies accounting team in Melbourne can help you implement a tax-efficient asset purchase strategy aligned with your business growth plans.

 What Is the Instant Asset Write-Off Threshold for 2025-26?